Is Casa Loma Worth Visiting? A Complete Toronto Guide

 Casa Loma transforms into a holiday wonderland during Christmas, making it one of Toronto’s most popular holiday activities.

 Visitors will see festive decorations, live performances, and activities throughout the castle, including a 40-foot Christmas tree in the Grand Hallway.
 Kids can walk through the tunnel to Santa’s workshop and meet Santa up until December 24.

-To learn more about this holiday event, read my guide to Christmas at the Castle.
+☞ To learn even more about this holiday event, read my complete guide to Christmas at the Castle.

 Holiday Lights Tour at Casa Loma